-After historical trend are estimated, modeling future reference emissions scenarios will be developed.
-In Component 2a.Mozambique's features of land use, forest law, policy and governance are displayed.
+After historical trend are estimated, modeling future reference emissions scenarios will be conducted.
+In Component 2a.,Mozambique's features of land use, forest law, policy and governance are displayed.
 Among these policies, the ones which already enacted/planned such as zonation plan as a result of ZAE (mentioned in (Step 1)) and recently approved agriculture sector strategy (PEDSA) and Forest and Wildlife Law (2011) may be relevant to be regarded as variables to be considered in the modeling.
 Also, it may be useful if we try to model both projections (1) successful enactment of the strategy options described in Component 2b and (2) not successful case or BAU to get an idea of how much greenhouse gas emissions can be reduced by the act of the strategy options for REDD+.
-Mozambique will consider broad concept of REDD+ should be undertaken (Table?
-REDD+ Intervention Options).
+Mozambique will consider broad concept of REDD+ should be undertaken.
 In these intervention efforts, there are several challenges ahead:

-1) Growth rate/carbon sequestration capacity of (especially young) forest stand over the period

-Tree growth is the major source of removals.
-This, however, depends on soil, rainfall and planting system such as density etc..
-There is scanty data available in the country regarding growth rate of the different forest types as well as limited information on spatial distribution of species of both native and planted exotic species, impact (relationship) of competition between species and between trees in a plantation or natural forest and, spatial distribution of different native species.
-Time series monitoring by setting or permanent plots analysis using PALSAR images and ground truth surveys in combination with National Forest Inventory (NFI) are planned in MRV system (Component 4).
-This is a key to study further on this for issuing parameters for future improvement of the projection part of national RL.
+1) Growth rate/carbon sequestration capacity of (especially young) forest stand over the period growth rate of the different forest types as well as limited information on spatial distribution of species of both native and planted exotic species, impact (relationship) of competition between species and between trees in a plantation or natural forest and, spatial distribution of different native species.
+Time series monitoring by setting or permanent plots analysis using PALSAR images and ground truth surveys in combination with National Forest Inventory (NFI) are planned in MRV system (Component 4a).
+This is a key to study further for issuing parameters for future improvement of the projection part of national RL.
 At the stage of readiness phase, referable data and information will be corrected as much as possible.
 Also available growth data report of tree stand on similar environment in neighboring countries shall be referred.